 It’s World Suicide Prevention Day today (10th September).

 So today, or indeed any time that suits you, I hope you will join me in watching the following suicide awareness training.
-Suicide awareness training (zerosuicidealliance.com).
-The course is approximately 20 mins long and hopefully gives you some skills and confidence to have a conversation with somebody, that could potentially be lifesaving.
+The course is approximately 20 minutes long and will hopefully give you some skills and confidence to have a conversation with anyone about their mental health struggles, that could potentially be lifesaving.

-There are lots of other tools available too including on this site Welcome to The Suicide Prevention Hub – Suicide Prevention Hub (suicidepreventionhubblmk.co.uk) which also signposts to other services such as the Samaritans and Bereavement support.
+There are lots of other tools available, too, including tools on Welcome to The Suicide Prevention Hub, which also signposts to other services such as the Samaritans and Bereavement support.

 Soiltechnics was proud to take part in the Franklins 50 Challenge, raising £1377.03 in support of Northampton Hope Centre, a local charity dedicated to providing essential services to vulnerable community members.